 Halfmoon Bay (Area B) has two small commercial centres with no expansion planned according to their OCP.
 Please note that the Halfmoon Bay OCP was amended on September 27, 2018 to incorporate OCP Amendment No. 675.4, 2017.

 Roberts Creek (Area D) has a small commercial centre that serves local residents and tourists.
 Roberts Creek has integrated its commercial development into its village ambiance.

 Elphinstone (Area E) is a densely populated rural and suburban area adjacent to the Town of Gibsons.
 Some commercial land is available in Elphinstone.
 Industrial and civic services industries locate in Elphinstone due to favourable permitted land uses and the availability of appropriate land parcel sizes.

 West Howe Sound (Area F) encompasses densely populated rural areas proximate to the Town of Gibsons, and a large hinterland stretching up Howe Sound.
 Predominant land uses are residential and industrial, with very little commercial zoning.

-The highest concentration of available industrial land in the SCRD is in West Howe Sound.
+The highest concentration of available industrial land in the SCRD is in Hillside Industrial Park on West Howe Sound.
 Over 300 acres of industrial land are developed, with 700 acres undeveloped.
-The Langdale BC Ferry Terminal and Howe Sound Pulp & Paper are located in West Howe Sound.
+Shoreline properties may have water leases.
+Most developed lots are sold.
+Few have substantial improvements.
+The Langdale BC Ferry Terminal is 11 km away.
+Howe Sound Pulp & Paper is adjacent to the Park.
 Between 3-4 million cubic metres of logs pass through the Howe Sound log sorting yards.